sarsky/Mozzie/docs/source/Overview.rst

 This is also our attempt to give back to the Ardupilot and other UAV open source communities, for all their efforts and work, that has made the Mozzie platform possible in the first place.

 Through the years that we have been involved in the UAV Challenge we found that many of teams that attempted the challenge were often challenged by only having a limited amount of time, funds and experience with existing systems, despite having good ideas in overcoming the challenge hurdles themselves.
-Operating large, complex and expensive airframe systems often result in teams running out of time, funds and team resources before they can even participate in the event.
+Operating large, complex and expensive airframe systems can often result in teams running out of time, funds and team resources before they can even participate in the event.

 The Mozzie platform and documentation tries to overcome these hurdles by offering a single resource for the completion of a mission capable system that can be competitive in the event.